Rome: Transport

-A 3-line metro system called the Metropolitana operates in Rome.
+A three-line metro system called the Metropolitana operates in Rome.
 Construction on the first branch started in the 1930s.
 The line had been planned to quickly connect the main railway station with the newly planned E42 area in the southern suburbs, where 1942 the World Fair was supposed to be held.
-The event never took place because of war, but the area was later partly redesigned and renamed EUR (Esposizione Universale di Roma: Rome Universal Exhibition) in the 1950s to serve as a modern business district.
+The event never took place because of war, but the area was later partly redesigned and renamed Esposizione Universale Roma in the 1950s to serve as a modern business district.
 The line was finally opened in 1955, and it is now the south part of the B Line.

 The A line opened in 1980 from Ottaviano to Anagnina stations, later extended in stages (1999–2000) to Battistini.
 In the 1990s, an extension of the B line was opened from Termini to Rebibbia.
-This underground network is generally reliable (although it may become very congested at peak times and during events, especially the A line) as it is relatively short.

 The A and B lines intersect at Roma Termini station.
 A new branch of the B line (B1) opened on 13 June 2012 after an estimated building cost of €500 million.
 B1 connects to line B at Piazza Bologna and has four stations over a distance of 3.9 km.

 A third line, the C line, is under construction with an estimated cost of €3 billion and will have 30 stations over a distance of 25.5 km.
 It will partly replace the existing Termini-Pantano rail line.
 It will feature full automated, driverless trains.
 The first section with 15 stations connecting Pantano with the quarter of Centocelle in the eastern part of the city, opened on 9 November 2014.
 The end of the work was scheduled in 2015, but archaeological findings often delay underground construction work.

 A fourth line, D line, is also planned.
 It will have 22 stations over a distance of 20 km.
 The first section was projected to open in 2015 and the final sections before 2035, but due to the city's financial crisis, the project has been put on hold.